Lead: Maria Dias, BirdLife International

 The outputs from a workshop to re-evaluate existing Important Bird and Biodiversity Areas (IBAs) in the Indian Ocean – in light of the considerable increase in bird tracking data available – are under consideration by the West Indian Ocean Marine Science Association (WIOMSA), with the intention that IBAs will feature as an important information layer in efforts to ascribe Critical Habitats by national governments of the region.
 All knowledge and data consolidated by this process feed into the models of seabird distribution and abundance in the Indian Ocean that are under development.

 In parallel to the work that focuses on the Indian Ocean, support has been given to other initiatives further afield.
-Seabird data contributed to the discussion and decisions made during the two most recent EBSA regional workshops, covering the Black and Caspian Seas, and the Baltic Sea.
+Seabird data contributed to the discussion and decisions made during the most recent EBSA regional workshops, including the Black and Caspian Seas, the Baltic Sea, and the northeast Atlantic Ocean.
 In addition, seabird data are at the forefront of a High Seas MPA proposal in the North Atlantic Ocean, led by OSPAR.
 An assessment of threats to seabird species on the IUCN Red List of Threatened Species has been completed, with the results now being integrated with the EBSA portfolio.